christopherritter/Encoding-Liminal-Space/Editorial-Style-Guide.md

 - "Communicate the Divergence to the documentation system"
 - "Command the Interface to record this baseline"
 - "Direct the System to capture your next-iteration strategy"
+- "Acknowledge the foundational prior informing this session"
+- "Document the chaos observed at your territorial boundaries"
+- "Execute EXP-2A and report results to the System Interface"

 These verb forms treat documentation as **active instruction to the System Interface**, not as passive journaling or reflection.